h2r/CartographerKinectTurtlebot/README.md

-# Google Cartographer with xbox 360 Kinetic Augmented Reality Tag Tracking with Turtle Bot Tutorial:
+# Google Cartographer and LIDAR with xbox 360 Kinetic Augmented Reality Tag Tracking with Turtle Bot Tutorial:

 Dependencies Required for Installation for Ubuntu 14.04 and newer distributions: